dillonkearns/talks/types-without-borders/types-without-borders.md

 # Variable Contracts

-- API responses
-- Command-line interfaces
+- APIs
-- SQL database
+- SQL queries
 - Any user-defined contract

 ^ Encode contracts into libraries.
 Can't always, contracts vary.

-# Code Generation
+# #TypesWithoutBorders

+- Code generation isn't so scary
 - You already do it!
-- Not scary, just templating
-- Macros versus code generation
-  - Macros mutate the AST
+- Avoid brittle data sources
+- Community-backed standards over one-offs

+^ Don't get coupled to unreliable sources.

+# -

+## Macros

+- Change what syntax means
-  - Makes it harder to trace what code is doing
+- Harder to trace what code is doing

+## Code Generation

-  - Code gen is just like a custom-tailored library for your domain!
+- Custom-tailored library for your domain!
 - Use it as a last resort

 # Representing Contracts in Elm